Updated Cosmological Constraints from 2D BAO Measurements: A New Compilation and Comparison with DESI DR2: Main Results

 \subsection{Constraints in $w_0w_a$CDM}

 Table~\ref{table_w0waCDM} summarizes the constraints on cosmological parameters for the $w_0 w_a$CDM model, obtained from a variety of dataset combinations.
-The analyses mirror those performed for the standard $\Lambda$CDM model, allowing for a direct comparison between the two scenarios.
+The analyses mirror those performed for the standard $\Lambda$CDM model, allowing for a direct comparison between the two scenarios. {However, unlike the $\Lambda$CDM case, we did not investigate constraints derived from 2D BAO measurements alone in the $w_0w_a$CDM framework.}